Sat 27 June 2020 by psu

 The key to a great BLT sandwich is to remember this most important fact: this is a tomato sandwich with some lettuce and bacon in it.
 The tomato is the heart and soul and center of the sandwich.
 Everything else is just texture and dressing in service of each drippy, juicy, salty and most importantly acidic bite of tomato in your face each time you stuff the sandwich in your mouth hole.

 To this end my first piece of advice in constructing the perfect version of this sandwich is to avoid any of the currently trendy and popular heirloom tomatoes.
 They are almost all too sweet, watery, tasteless, weak, and useless.

 In my factual opinion the best tomato for this sandwich is a very ripe beefsteak style tomato.
 Large, red, juicy and full of acid.
 It's been hard to find these, even at the height of summer, because the useless hippy tomatoes have taken over.
 But try.

-If you can't find any good red tomatoes, Green Zebra and Purple Cherokee tomatoes are sometimes not too bad in this sandwich.
+If you can't find any good red tomatoes, Black Zebra and Purple Cherokee tomatoes can be good to great in this sandwich.
 But they are not nearly as good as a good big red thing.